aliyun/terraform-provider-alicloud/website/docs/r/vpc_flow_log.html.markdown

 # alicloud_vpc_flow_log

 Provides a Vpc Flow Log resource.
-While it uses alicloud_vpc_flow_log to build a vpc flow log resource, it will be active by default.

 For information about Vpc Flow Log and how to use it, see [What is Flow Log](https://www.alibabacloud.com/help/en/virtual-private-cloud/latest/flow-logs-overview).